 5. (c) Duties

 i.
-The BOA Chief Executive and BOA Staff will organise and support all meetings, and will produce an Annual Report of the affairs of the association.
+The BOA Chief Operating Officer and BOA Staff will organise and support all meetings, and will produce an Annual Report of the affairs of the association.

 ii.
 The President shall preside at all Annual Congresses and general meetings and at all meetings of the Council.
 The President shall deliver a Presidential Address.